MarkJohnstoneGitHub/VBA-IDictionary/README.md

 According to the compiler constants and/or the IDictionary implemententation specified an available implementation is returned.
 I.e. If the Scripting.Dictionary is requested and not available a DictionaryKeyValuePair will be returned.

-The Dictionary.Create has three optional parameters, dictionaryType, compareMethod, encodingMethod.
+The Dictionary.Create has three optional parameters:

- - The dictionaryType specifies which IDictionary implementation to create. i.e. Scripting.Dictionary or DictionaryKeyValuePairs.
+ - dictionaryType : Specifies which IDictionary implementation to create. i.e. ScriptingDictionary or DictionaryKeyValuePairs.
+Default is IDictionaryType.idtScriptingDictionary

- - The compareMethod specifies how string keys are handled either case sensitive or ignore case.
+ - compareMethod  : Specifies how string keys are handled either case sensitive or ignore case.
+Default value is vbBinaryCompare.

- - The encodingMethod is only applicable to the DictionaryKeyValuePairs for improved performance for case sensitive string keys, and  the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.
+ - encodingMethod : Secified which encoding method to use on case sensitive string keys i.e. Unicode or ASCII.
+It is only applicable to the DictionaryKeyValuePairs class for improved performance, and  the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.
+Default value is TextEncodingMethod.temUnicode.

 Examples: